 We conduct our research within three focus areas: Vital, Meaningful and Connected.
 Within ‘Vital’, we aim to gain a better understanding of the ageing process in order to empower people to grow old in a healthy and active manner.
 Within ‘Meaningful’ we do research and initiate projects aimed at the needs and desires of older people so they can live their live as they choose, at home and in care facilities.
-The research activities within ‘Connected’ is focused on the image of the elderly and aging, and on intergenerational contact.
+The research activities within ‘Connected’ focus on the image of the elderly and ageing, and on the value of intergenerational contact.

 A selection of our reports which are (translated) in(to) English:

 - Impact of COVID-19 on care home staff (2022)

 - Impact of COVID-19 on Dutch older adults (2021)